iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 3 reviews"/>
 </p>

+> Would be nice to have a step counter and distance built in<br> :date: __2021-04-16 16:57:08__

+> It started really well, and I would have scored higher, but for some reason over the past couple of weeks it is recording my car journeys too. ( And not showing up as brisk during this time😂) I've checked to see if there is anything I need to change in settings, but nothing.
+Shame asvi was really enjoying it, but can't rely on the data any more.
+So frustrating.<br> :date: __2021-04-15 15:07:55__

+> stopped working, reinstalled twice, still not working, Have reinstall after a while.
+Working much better<br> :date: __2021-04-14 08:44:45__

+> Moved to anew and in all othe respects reliable huawei p30 Pro.
+Suddenly the app is highly erratic in what it deems is an active pace and is under recording the same.
+I know by timing myself I am walking at 130 steps per minute, the app recognises I'm walking but does not record these as brisk minutes in a cases.
+I suspect its recording brisk for less than half the actual brisk walked<br> :date: __2021-04-13 21:26:39__

 > The app is great to motivate to go out and do your challenge.
 The negative side is that many times I have gone for long walks and forgot to open the app and see the little man walking......and my over 60minwalks were not registered as brisk walk, even if was a more than brisk......I now giving up to challenge myself on this app.<br> :date: __2021-04-12 12:11:43__